kequtech/kequtech-docs/src/md/arbor/guides/writing-modular-apis.md

 });
 ```

-This pattern keeps each route small and easy to locate.
+This pattern keeps each action small and easy to locate.

 ## Co-locating views and client code